 National Certified Food Safety Manager Class

 To obtain a National Certified Food Safety Manager License, you must pass a state-approved exam.
 The TLW class prepares you first, and then administers the exam the same day.
 For establishments with more than five (5) food handlers you MUST have a licensed-certified Food Manager on staff at each location.
-A food handler is any individual engaged in the preparation or processing of food.
-Examples include:

 - a chef